Community Cycles is proud to be a force for change in Boulder County. Read more about some of our recent accomplishments

 Design for 30th and Colorado Corridors

-This spring Community Cycles is working in partnership with Carrie Latimer, an urban planning graduate student at University of Colorado Denver, on a pedestrian and bicycle planning design project for 30th Street.
+This spring (2017) Community Cycles worked in partnership with Carrie Latimer, an urban planning graduate student at University of Colorado Denver, on a pedestrian and bicycle planning design project for 30th Street.
 Although served by frequent Bound bus service and existing curb adjacent bike lane, 30thStreet features an auto-centric design and several dangerous intersections.
 This 30th Street project is developed in tandem with the City of Boulder as the city rethinks the design of both Colorado Avenue and 30th Street for the next year.
 This project will specifically look at the corridor to identify opportunities and recommend solutions to increase the safety of people walking or biking along and across the corridor and will produce two products; a report synthesizing the goals outlined in the 2014 Boulder Transportation Master Plan and the University of Colorado Transportation Plan and two to three design alternatives for the corridor.
 Carrie’s report will serve as a thought exercise to help prepare Community Cycles in advance of the City of Boulder’s process of redesigning.

 Bus then Bike Stations

-Community Cycles worked with the City of Boulder and Boulder County to obtain funding for and build a bike station at 14th & Walnut that will park 180 bikes in an indoor, locked facility.
+Community Cycles worked with the City of Boulder and Boulder County to obtain funding for and build a bike station at 14th & Walnut that parks 180 bikes in an indoor, locked facility.
 The Bus then Bike Shelters are free and secure ways to store your bike when you commute by bus.

 City Ordinance Parking and Bike Rack